 - Purchaser statements: reconciled against field data before submission.

 When the pumper is on paper and the month-end rollup is done in Excel by a bookkeeper who has never been to the lease, the chances of a clean C-115 filing drop fast.
 New Mexico OCD staff are thorough, and errors trigger follow-up letters.
+Operators managing multi-state production filings find New Mexico’s satellite-checked flare rules are where the bar is set highest.

 How GreaseBook Supports C-115 Prep